 This type of echocardiogram provides more detailed pictures of the heart compared with the traditional transthoracic echocardiogram because it gives a “close up” view of this organ.

 Doctors use doppler ultrasounds to check the flow of blood.
 They do this by generating sound waves at specific frequencies and determining how the sound waves bounce off and return to the transducer.

-The results of a doppler ultrasound can reveal problems with valves or holes in the walls of the heart and assess how the blood is traveling through it.
+The results of a doppler ultrasound can reveal problems with valves or holes in the walls of the heart and help doctors assess how the blood is traveling through it.

-A three-dimensional (3D) echocardiogram creates detailed 3D images of the heart.
+A 3D echocardiogram creates detailed 3D images of the heart.
 Doctors can use 3D echocardiograms to: